signavio/sap-sam/README.md

 We provide a [tutorial Jupyter Notebook](https://github.com/signavio/sap-sam/blob/main/notebooks/1_tutorial.ipynb) that illustrates the dataset format in more detail and shows how to use the csv parsers developed in `./src`.

 The [properties Jupyter Notebook](https://github.com/signavio/sap-sam/blob/main/notebooks/2_properties.ipynb) gives an overview of selected properties of the dataset.

 ## Dataset Format

-The dataset contains 103 csv files with a rough size of 38 GB of process models (see modeling notations of the models below).
+The SAP-SAM dataset contains 103 csv files with a rough size of 38 GB of process models (see modeling notations of the models below).

 ### CSV Format